omartinez182/Ad-Deep-Learning-Based-Recommendations/README.md

 * Reflects the real preferences of only a few users (our team) and it's unlikely to follow the distribution of the data in the real world.

-To do this experiment we used the Cornac framework (citation below), if you'd like to reproduce this you can run the file
+To do this experiment we used the Cornac framework (citation below).
+If you'd like to reproduce this you can run the file

 ```
 $ python3 scripts/model_eval.py